bcgov/social-sector-api-retry/docs/decisions/0008-choose-a-database-solution.md

 ### Consequences

 * Will require a DB setup in OpenShift, and possibly a database backup service
+* Additionally, we are choosing not to use a HA option at this time.
+Since this is a backup system by design, the extra complexity of setting up a HA system is not worth it for the minimal benefit it would provide.
+We could transition to a solution such as CrunchyDB at a later time if necessary while keeping the PostgreSQL core.

 ## Pros and Cons of the Options